-The Vox Cambridge 50 is a digital modeling amplifier with Nutube technology in the preamp.
-Nutube, being a new type of vacuum tube, provides all the tube like characteristics in terms of tone, sag and feel that you would expect.
+The Vox Cambridge 50 is a digital modeling amplifier.
+It’s equipped with Nutube technology in the preamp.
+Nutube is a new type of vacuum tube.
+It provides all the tube-like characteristics in terms of tone, sag, and feel that you would expect.

-Vox’s own Virtual Element Technology (VET) provides players with an amazing experience that is as close to vintage classics as you can get.
+Vox’s own Virtual Element Technology (VET) provides players with an amazing experience.
+It’s as close to vintage classics as you can get.

-Let’s have a look at some key features of the Vox Cambridge 50!
+Let’s have a look at some key specs of the Vox Cambridge 50!

 - 11 amp voicing from American to British

 - Combo With One 12″ Celestion Speaker

 - Plenty of output power At 50 Watts

 - Good Build Quality

 - Good Effects On Board

 - Sounds good at higher Volumes